micheledelchiaro/BankfullMapper/README.md

 # BankfullMapper
- Semi-automatic toolkit for bankfull geometry extraction and discharge estimationn
+ Semi-automatic toolkit for bankfull geometry extraction and discharge estimation